home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-view.md

   cards: [...]
 ```

-Custom Developers can add a `layout` property to each card that can store a key, position info, width, height, etc:
+## Views storing custom data

+If your view offers advanced layouting features, it might be that it wants to store custom data on a per-card basis.
+You can do this by adding a `layout` property to the card configuration.

 ```yaml
 - type: weather-card